rishk08/RescueTrekPhase2/README.md

 # RescueTrek Phase 2 Gun Detection Model

-This repository contains the machine learning gun detection model for RescueTrek Phase 2.
-The model is designed to detect guns in images and video footage and identify potential shooters using facial detection.
+This repository includes the RescueTrek Phase 2 machine learning model for gun detection.
+The model leverages Yolov5 with PyTorch as the underlying framework for gun detection in both images and video footage.
+It effectively identifies guns and humans in the provided data, enabling the identification of potential shooters.
+Additionally, facial detection is employed using FaceNet, which operates on the TensorFlow framework.
+This combination of Yolov5 with PyTorch for gun detection and FaceNet with TensorFlow for facial detection ensures accurate and efficient analysis of the input imagery and video.

 ## Installation